-This conjecture asserts, roughly speaking, that any reasonable solution to such equations eventually resolves into a superposition of a radiation component plus a finite number of \textquotedblleft nonlinear bound states\textquotedblright{} or \textquotedblleft solitons\textquotedblright .
-Without using integrability, for instance, in the works of Duyckaerts-Kenig-Merle \cite{DKM} and Duyckaerts-Jia-Kenig-Merle \cite{DJKM} establish this conjecture for the energy critical wave equation in high dimensions (along a sequence of time for the nonradial case).
-For integrable systems, this resolution phenomenon is studied by Borghese-Jenkins-McLaughlin \cite{BJM16} for the cubic NLS and by Jenkins-Liu-Perry-Sulem \cite{JLPS18} for the derivative NLS and more recently by Saalmann \cite{SA18} for the massive Thirring model and Chen-Liu for \cite{CL2} the mKdV equation.
+This conjecture asserts, roughly speaking, that any reasonable solution to such equations eventually resolves into a superposition of a radiation component and a finite number of \textquotedblleft nonlinear bound states\textquotedblright{} or \textquotedblleft solitons\textquotedblright .
+In the works of Duyckaerts-Kenig-Merle \cite{DKM} and Duyckaerts-Jia-Kenig-Merle \cite{DJKM} the authors establish this conjecture for the energy critical wave equation in high dimensions (along a sequence of time for the nonradial case) without using integrability.
+For integrable systems, this resolution phenomenon is studied by Borghese-Jenkins-McLaughlin \cite{BJM16} for the cubic NLS and by Jenkins-Liu-Perry-Sulem \cite{JLPS18} for the derivative NLS and more recently by {Pelinovsky-Saalmann} \cite{PS19, SA18} for the massive Thirring model and Chen-Liu for \cite{CL2} the mKdV equation.